Polyester vs. Polyurethane

 How are Polyester and Polyurethane made?
 What is the difference between the two?

-“[r]epeating units are often made of carbon and hydrogen and sometimes oxygen, nitrogen, sulfur, chlorine, fluorine, phosphorous, and silicon.
-To make the chain, many links or “-mers” are chemically hooked or polymerized together.
+“[R]epeating units are often made of carbon and hydrogen and sometimes oxygen, nitrogen, sulfur, chlorine, fluorine, phosphorous, and silicon.
+To make the chain, many links or ‘-mers’ are chemically hooked or polymerized together.
 Linking countless strips of construction paper together to make paper garlands or hooking together hundreds of paper clips to form chains, or stringing beads helps visualize polymers.”

-PU Polyurethane
+Polyurethane (PU)

-Polyurethanes can be produced in four different forms: elastomers, coatings, flexible foams, and cross-linked foams.
+Polyurethanes (PU) can be produced in four different forms: elastomers, coatings, flexible foams, and cross-linked foams.
 The largest market for PU is foam cushions used in furniture cushions, sponges, and packaging.
-At Pine Crest Fabrics, we use elastomers in many of our fabrics, also known as Spandex.
+At Pine Crest Fabrics, we use elastomers in many of our fabrics, also known as spandex.
 Spandex contains at least 85% Polyurethane.
-Scientists found that Polyurethanes could be made into fine threads, combined with other fibers to make the fabric stretchier.
+Scientists found that Polyurethanes could be made into fine threads, and combined with other fibers to make the fabric stretchier.
 Once the PU fiber is made into elastomers, it goes through a quality control check before production.

 Polyester

 Polyester is a chemical term that can be broken into poly, meaning many, an ester, a primary organic chemical compound.
-Polyester can be made into four different fibers; filament, staple, tow, and Fiberfill.
-The Polyester fabrics that PCF carries are a staple form, which happens after the polymer is made.
-The filaments are cut short to mix with other fibers, such as Spandex.
+It can be made into four different fibers; filament, staple, tow, and Fiberfill.
+The fabrics that PCF carries are a staple form, which happens after the polymer is made.
+The filaments are cut short to mix with other fibers, such as spandex.
 According to How Products are Made, Polyester staple fiber goes through a drawing tow, crimping, setting, and cutting process before blending with any other fibers.

-Recycled REPREVE Polyester
+Recycled REPREVE® Polyester

 Many Pine Crest Fabrics are sustainably certified through OEKO-TEX, Bluesign, and Higg Index to ensure that there are no harmful chemicals involved in the process.
 Please contact your Fabric Specialist or check out our sustainable practices page to learn more.